seasonedcc/composable-functions/migrating-df.md

 You don't need to migrate the whole project at once.
 You can have both libraries in the project and migrate one module at a time.

-Choose a module that has fewer dependants and swipe all constructors from `makeDomainFunction` to `withSchema`.
+Choose a module that has fewer dependants and swipe all constructors from `makeDomainFunction` to `applySchema`.

 If your compositions are using domain functions from other modules, you'll see type errors.
 You can use the `toComposable` from `domain-functions@3.0` to avoid having to migrate those modules.